 Helping Illinois parents navigate the new Allocation of Parental Responsibilities Statute

-Chicago and Northbrook attorneys work to serve your best interests and your children’s
+Chicago child custody lawyers at Doman work to serve your best interests and your children’s

-The solemn responsibility of parents to protect their offspring’s best interests can be severely tested when parents, whether married or not, dissolve their relationship.
-The Law Offices of Michael P. Doman, Ltd. helps you preserve your right to raise and protect your children and, in so doing, helps protect their rights as well.
+The solemn responsibility of parents to protect their offspring’s best interests can be severely tested when parents, whether married or not, undergo family separation.
+The Chicago Law Offices of Michael P. Doman, Ltd. helps you preserve your right to raise and protect your children and, in so doing, helps protect their rights as well.

 Types of allocation of parental responsibilities

-When a relationship split such as divorce arises, the court examines the allocation of parental responsibilities and what will meet the best interests of the children.
+When a relationship split such as divorce or other family separation arises in the Chicago area, the court examines the allocation of parental responsibilities and what child custody agreement will meet the best interests of the children.

 The court will examine the child’s right to adequate personal care, including clothing, well-being, school transportation and living environment when making a determination of the child’s primary residence.
 The court will also examine the parents’ rights and abilities to make major decisions regarding the child’s upbringing, including religious training, education and healthcare when making a determination of legal custody.